Wix Review Highlights

 Is a Wix premium plan good value for money?

-We think four of the five plans offer excellent value for money.
+Setting the ecommerce plans aside (read more about them here), we think three of the four plans offer excellent value for money.
 (The cheapest one is worth ignoring – we’ll explain why in a moment.)

 If you bought a domain name separately, it’d cost you at least $10 a month.